-In January 2009, the Company granted 50,000 options to its President and Chief Executive Officer pursuant to the terms of his employment agreement.
-The per share weighted average fair value of the five-year stock option grant was \$0.56 with a grant date exercise price equal to the common stock value at the date of grant, estimated on the date of grant using the Black-Scholes option-pricing model.
+In January 2009, the Company granted 50,000 options to its former President and Chief Executive Officer pursuant to the terms of his employment agreement.
+The options have a grant date exercise price equal to the common stock value at the date of grant.
+The per share weighted average fair value of the five-year stock option grant was \$0.56, estimated on the date of grant using the Black-Scholes option-pricing model.
 All of these options vested immediately.
-The expected term was estimated using a midpoint between the date of grant and the expiration date as required by the Simplified Method of term calculation in accordance with SFAS No. 123R, "Share-Based Payment".
+The expected term was estimated using a midpoint between the date of grant and the expiration date as required by the Simplified Method of term calculation in accordance with SFAS 123R.
 The weighted-average assumption of a risk free interest rate of 1.01% was based on the implied yield available on a U.S. Treasury note with a term equal to the estimated term of the underlying options as indicated above.
-The expected volatility of 74.83% was estimated based upon the historical volatility of the Company's share price.
-The Company used a dividend yield percentage of zero based on the fact that the Company has not paid dividends in the past nor does it expect to pay dividends in the future.
+The expected volatility of 74.83% was estimated based upon the historical volatility of the Company's share price over the length of time equal to the expected term of the options.
+The Company used a dividend yield percentage of zero based on the fact that the Company has not paid dividends in the past nor does it expect to pay dividends in the foreseeable future.
 The Company recognized compensation expense totaling \$28,076 upon grant of these fully vested options.

-The Company also recognized compensation expense of \$36,929 in the first quarter of 2009 relating to options granted in previous years.
+For the three months ended June 30, 2009, the Company recognized compensation expense of \$36,929 relating to options granted in previous years.
+For the six months ended June 30, 2009, the Company recognized compensation expense of \$73,857 relating to options granted in previous years.

-In July 2008, in accordance with an agreement with the new Chief Medical Officer, the Company granted 200,000 restricted shares of common stock which vest incrementally over three years that had an issuance value of \$2.42.
-The Company has recognized compensation expense of \$40,333 in the first quarter of 2009 relating to these shares.
+In July 2008, the Company granted 200,000 restricted shares of common stock in accordance with an agreement with our Chief Medical Officer.
+These shares had an issuance value of \$2.42 per share and vest incrementally over three years.
+The Company has recognized compensation expense totaling \$80,667 for 2009, \$40,333 in each quarter, relating to these shares.